ibm-messaging/kafka-connect-mq-source/README.md

 For troubleshooting, or to better understand the handshake performed by the IBM MQ Java client application in combination with your specific JSSE provider, you can enable debugging by setting `javax.net.debug=ssl` in the JVM environment.

-## Performance and syncpoint limit
-The connector uses a transacted JMS session to receive messages from MQ in syncpoint and periodically commits the in-flight transaction.
-This has the effect of batching messages together for improved efficiency.
-However, the frequency of committing transactions is controlled by the Kafka Connect framework rather than the connector.
-The connector is only able to receive up to the queue manager's maximum uncommitted message limit (typically 10000 messages) before committing.

-By default, Kafka Connect only commits every 60 seconds (10 seconds for the standalone worker), meaning that each task is limited to a rate of about 166 messages per second.
-You can increase the frequency of committing by using the `offset.flush.interval.ms` configuration in the worker configuration file.
-For example, if you set `offset.flush.interval.ms=5000`, the connector commits every 5 seconds increasing the maximum rate per task to about 2000 messages per second.

-If messages are being received faster than they can be committed, the connector prints a message `Uncommitted message limit reached` and sleeps for a short delay.
-You should use this as an indication to set the `offset.flush.interval.ms` to a lower value, or increase the number of tasks.

 ## Configuration
 The configuration options for the Kafka Connect source connector for IBM MQ are as follows: